 Have you seen a commercial on TV talking about the link between Actos and bladder cancer, but you don’t know what to do next?
 Frustrated by dozens of websites that all look the same and don’t tell you anything useful?
-Let me help, in four easy steps.
+Let me help, in three easy steps.

 (1) The Only Way To File An Actos Claim Is To Bring A Lawsuit

 Some of the Actos lawyer advertisements talk about “filing an Actos claim.”
 At the moment, there’s no Actos claim process, and no Actos class action.
 The only way to seek compensation from Takeda Pharmaceuticals for developing bladder cancer after taking Actos is to file a lawsuit.